pauleveritt/python_modern_web/README.md

-# Sample repo for Customizing Sphinx talk
+# Slides for Python and the Modern Web

-This is the minimal-code, Reveal.js slideshow repo used for the *Customizing Sphinx: Simple, Normal, Hard* presentation.
+This is the Reveal.js slideshow repo used for the *Python and the Modern Web*  presentation.

 Slides
 ======